top of page

 an articulation Boom Card deck being played on a computer in a teletherapy session

-Incorporate a Useful Theme
+Incorporates a Useful Theme

 I use themes in speech therapy for many reasons.
 Themed therapy is a way to save time and create versatility in my sessions.
-Themes not only provides a schema for functional and relative learning, but also a set of concepts and vocabulary that I can adapt to nearly any speech therapy goal.
+Themes not only provide a schema for functional and relative learning, but also a set of concepts and vocabulary that I can adapt to nearly any speech therapy goal.

 a pumpkin themed digital pdf being used on a computer in a telepractice session